JGAguado/Smart_Powermeter/docs/source/details.rst

 exceeding the ESP32's maximum reading range.

 ..
 Note::
   The default CT clamp in the set is the SCT-013-000, which has the highest range in the series.
-However, for measurements al low power <10W, it may not provide the desired level of quality.
+However, for measurements at low power <10W, it may not provide the desired level of quality.

 Each channel incorporates a simple internal circuit that adjusts the induced voltage from the CT clamp (proportional to the measured current) to prepare the signal for reading by the :term:`ADC` of the microcontroller.
 For more details on the circuit, refer to this